deedy/wordle-solver/README.md

 # Algorithm

 With the settings for non-strict play, using positional
- - Find all candidates that fit the criteria
+ - Find all candidates that fit the criteria.
- - Amongst the valid candidates, compute a distribution of letters at each position
+ - Amongst the valid candidates, compute a distribution of letters at each position.
- - Find a word from all valid guesses which optimizes sum(P(letter at pos i)) + 0.5 * sum(P letter not at pos i)
+ - Find a guessable word from all valid guesses which optimizes sum(P(letter at pos i)) + 0.5 * sum(P letter not at pos i) amongst the candidate set.
+Break ties effectively.
- - Repeat
+ - Repeat until there is only 1 candidate possible and guess it.

 # Usage